 What does homeowners insurance cover?

-- Your personal property/belongings
+- Your personal belongings (at actual cash value)

 - Lightning strikes